Georg Christoph Lichtenberg: Legacy

 As a physicist, Lichtenberg is remembered for his investigations in electricity, for discovering branching discharge patterns on dielectrics, now called Lichtenberg figures.
 In 1777, he built a large electrophorus to generate static electricity through induction.
 One of the largest made, it was 2 m in diameter and could produce 38 cm sparks.
 With it, he discovered the basic principle of modern xerography copy machine technology.
 By discharging a high voltage point near an insulator, he was able to record strange, tree-like patterns in fixed dust.
 These Lichtenberg figures are considered today to be examples of fractals.

 A crater on the Moon is named Lichtenberg in his honour.
-His life and works are fictionalized in French novelist Pierre Senges's Fragments de Lichtenberg (2008; English translation, 2017).
+7970 Lichtenberg, a main belt asteroid discovered in 1960 is named after him.

-He proposed the standardized paper size system used globally today except in Canada and the US defined by ISO 216, which has A4 as the most commonly used size.
+He proposed the standardized paper size system used globally today except in Canada and the US defined by ISO 216, from which A4 is the most commonly used size.

 Robert Wichard Pohl, a 20th-century successor of Lichtenberg in Göttingen and one of the founders of solid state physics used a similar research programme, in which the experiment was an essential part of narrating scientific knowledge.